andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/styles.md

 `:class` attribute can be read as “add this class to the container if the following condition is true”.
 Since the default value for `currentTab` is `newsfeed` the `text-teal` class will be applied.

 :::tip Note
 The syntax of `:class` attribute looks complex at first.
-It *is* complex for sure, but it will make way more sense when you become familiar with Objects.
+It *is* complex for sure, but it will make way more sense when you become familiar with Objects, beacuse it is one.
 For now, it's easier to read if you break it down into smaller pieces:
 - class name is written in single quotes
 - a class name and a condition are separated by colon
 - the value is surrounded by curly braces